 Revision override is currently still available for debugging, though it no longer affects the status of training.

-You can learn more about On-Demand Training in the Introduction to Training for Natural Language.
+You can learn more about On-Demand Training in the Training for Natural Language.

 The Simulator now incorporates selectors for capsule, target, and revision override.
 You can also compile the NL model using the Compile button.